Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on CCES 2024

 \paragraph{Question weights.} Unlike Twin-2K-500, the CCES contains parent questions with varying numbers of sub-items.
 To prevent parent questions with many subquestions from dominating the overall objective, we assign equal total importance to each parent question.
 Specifically, for subquestion $q$, we set

 where $Q_{\mathrm{parents}}$ is the number of parent questions and $n_{\mathrm{subs},q}$ is the number of subquestions under parent question $q$.
 Thus, a parent question with many sub-items receives the same aggregate weight as a parent question with only one sub-item.
+These weights enter both the design objective and the evaluation: all reported metrics (MSE, RMSE, MAE, and cost savings) aggregate per-question errors with the same weights, e.g., $\mathrm{MSE} = \sum_{q} w_q (\widehat{\theta}_q - \theta_q^\star)^2$, which reduces to the unweighted average of Section~\ref{subsec:performance_eval} when $w_q = 1/Q$.

-\paragraph{Simulation protocol.} We follow the same simulation protocol as in Section~\ref{subsec:performance_eval}, adapted to the CCES setting.
-In the meta-learning step, evaluation uses GroupKFold with parent questions as groups, so that all subquestions from the same parent are held out together.
-Because percentage reductions are approximately invariant to the total budget (Section~\ref{subsec:performance_eval}), we report results at a single budget level, $B = 5{,}000$, which matches the approximate respondent count per question and is representative of the design trade-offs in this dataset.
+\paragraph{Simulation protocol.} The simulation protocol follows Section~\ref{subsec:performance_eval} with three changes: GroupKFold uses parent questions as groups, so that all subquestions from the same parent are held out together; results are reported at a single budget, $B = 5{,}000$ (about 38 responses per subquestion under uniform allocation), since percentage reductions are approximately budget-invariant; and 95\% CIs are computed across 50 replications of the pipeline, each with a fresh GroupKFold split and 2{,}000 Monte Carlo draws.

-All reported confidence intervals are 95\% intervals computed from 50 replications of the full simulation pipeline.
-Each replication uses a fresh random seed for the GroupKFold meta-learning split.
-Conditional on each predicted-difficulty vector $\{\tilde{A}_q\}$, we perform 2{,}000 Monte Carlo runs, for a total of $50 \times 2{,}000 = 100{,}000$ simulated datasets.